Meet Our Governors

 The Governing Body of the West Exmoor Federation is made up of thirteen members.
 The school, the community, the church and the the local authority are all represented.
 The membership of the Governing Body is currently made up of the following people:

-Vacancy - Chair of Governors & Local Authority Governor
+Martin Hallam - Chair of Governors & Co-Opted Governor

 Jo Harrison - Co-Opted Governor